tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

   - [References](#h-References)
   - [Contributors](#h-Contributors)

+## <a name="h-How-does-Bulletproofs-work?"> </a>How does Bulletproofs work?

+The basis of confidential transactions are to replace the output amounts with Pedersen commitments.
+It is then publicly verifiable that the transactions balance while keeping the specific committed amounts hidden, thus zero-knowledge.
+The transaction amounts must be encoded as \\( integers mod q )\\, which can overflow, but to prevent this rangeproofs are used.
+Enter Bulletproofs.
+The essence of Bulletproofs is its ability to calculate rangeproofs from inner-products.
+The basic idea is to hide all the bits of the amount in a single vector Pedersen commitment, to prove that each bit satisfies \\( x(x-1) = 0 )\\ and that they sum to v.
+These conditions are then expressed as an efficient simple inner product of small size that can work with Pedersen commitments.

+Bulletproofs are made non-interactive using this Fiat-Shamir heuristic and only rely on the discrete logarithm assumption.
+What this means in practice is that Bulletproofs are compatible with any secure elliptic curve, which makes it extremely versatile.
+The proof size is short; only \\( 2 \log_2(n) + 9 \\) elements for the range proofs and \\( log_2(n) + 13 \\) elements for arithmetic circuit proofs.

+???

 ## <a name="h-Comparison-to-other-Zero-knowledge-Proof-Systems"> </a>Comparison to other Zero-knowledge Proof Systems

 The table below shows a high level comparison between Sigma Protocols (i.e. interactive public-coin protocols) and the different Zero-knowledge proof systems mentioned in this report.
 Bulletproofs is unique in that it is not interactive, has short proof size, does not require a trusted setup and is practical to implement.
-These attributes make Bulletproofs extremely desirable to use as range proofs in cryptocurrencies.
+These attributes make Bulletproofs extremely desirable to use as rangeproofs in cryptocurrencies.

 | Proof System         | Sigma Protocols | zk-SNARK        | STARK                                 | ZKBoo        | Bulletproofs   |
 | -------------------- | --------------- | --------------- | ------------------------------------- | ------------ | -------------- |